IBMIXN/Audio-Adventure/README.md

 - Run `sam deploy --guided` to upload the function and let CloudFormation to handle the stack deployment
 - You can now test the project using the Alexa web testing interface.
-To fire up the skill, ask Alexa to let `Watson Bard` to tell you a story.
+To fire up the skill, ask Alexa `Ask Watson Bard for a story`.
 ### Acknowledgements
 + [IBM Alexa Skill & Watson Assistant Sample](https://github.com/IBM/alexa-skill-watson-assistant)